Search...

 retrieval_refRetrieval reference code, which can be used to retrieve the transaction using Get transactions API.

-client_dataClient data for the transaction card.
+client_dataClient data stored on the card.

-card_nicknameNick name for the transaction card.
+card_nicknameNickname for the card.

 billing_orderIndicates the priority order of Airwallex wallets for sourcing funds for the transaction.
 Airwallex will deduct the funds from the first currency wallet with sufficient funds.